a-woodbury/Classification-Tanzania_Waterpoints/README.md

 **Data Collection**

 Key to understanding the data more fully is identifying how it was collected for the waterpoints.
 We found the XX organization provides a form for volunteers to complete when inspectiving waterpoints.
 From our EDA and observations, we have a theory that many of the beguiling observation data is result of the volunteer not knowing the best or most consisten answer and leaving it blank or selecting a close but vague record.
-This is best seen by observing the water quality data:
+This is observed with the static head, water quality, and amount values.

 ![qual.jpg](https://github.com/a-woodbury/Glass_Half-full/blob/master/Resources/form.png)